Natural Alternative Therapies

 Then, once you start reacting to the anxious thought you find yourself thinking about it over and over again, building a fake and frightening future from it in minutes.

-The repetitive anxious thought can last minutes, hours, days depending on how upset you become by the thought.
+The repetitive anxious thought can last minutes, hours, or days depending on how upset you become by the thought.

 How to Stop Anxious Thoughts in 30 Seconds